ZhenjaMax/BBG-Translator-tools/tutorial/1-XML.md

   - all files;
   - all except current;
   - all the left/right;
-- click to View at settings tab (at the top) and click on "Word wrap" option for showing long string in many strings according your window size (this option doesn't change file).
+- click to View at settings tab (at the top) and click on "Word wrap" option for showing many short lines (according to your window size) instead of long line *(this option doesn't change file)*.

 Some useful shortcuts:
 - save file: `Ctrl+S`;